weitzman/commerce_recurring/README.md

 Features:
 - Configurable billing intervals (charge every N days/weeks/months/years).
 - Fixed and rolling interval types (charge on the 1st of the month VS 1 month from the subscription date)
-- Prepaid and postpaid payment types (charge at the beginning or at the end of the billing cycle).
+- Prepaid and postpaid payment types (charge at the beginning or at the end of the billing period).
 - Free trial of any interval (14 days followed by a regular monthly subscription, etc)
 - Prorating (adjusting the charged price based on the duration of its usage)
 - Usage tracking (track bandwidth and charge per GB, etc).